 The friction created from touch or penetration leads to a build-up of sexual tension, which climaxes in ejaculation.

 You might have noticed that the male sexual response is mostly centered around one organ – the penis – while the female sexual response seems to involve a few more parts.

-This can sometimes make it easier for men to experience sexual pleasure, just because it’s simpler to have one spot to focus your energies.
+This can sometimes make it easier for men to experience sexual pleasure because it’s simpler to have one spot to focus your energies.

 Also, the penis is very easy to find, unlike the clitoris.

-But, as with women, all men are different in what they find pleasurable.
+But, as with women, all men have differences in what they find pleasurable.

-Here’s just one interesting fact: while we know that nipple stimulation is important for women, 52% of young men in this study reported feeling aroused by it.
+So while we know that nipple stimulation is important for women, 52% of young men in this study also reported feeling aroused by it.